The Rats of Tobruk (film): Critical

-The fictional background is dull and uninventive, the characterisation often stilted and self-consciously patterned to arbitrary types, and the editing loose and jumpy as the story which, in its amateurish nature, is a dead-weight on the entire production.
+The fictional background is dull and uninventive, the characterisation often stilted and self-consciously patterned to arbitrary types, and the editing loose and jumpy as the story, which, in its amateurish nature, is a dead weight on the entire production.
 The chief merits of the film, which was made in the face of great difficulties that may explain, but do not excuse, its weaknesses for a commercial market, are its reconstruction of Tobruk and the fidelity of its action scenes to historic fact.
-Yet, while these action scenes are truthful, their interpretation by the aim leaves their outlines and purposes vague so that an audience has to guess too much about who's fighting who and what the strategy is.
+Yet, while these action scenes are truthful, their interpretation by the author leaves their outlines and purposes vague so that an audience has to guess too much about who's fighting whom and what the strategy is.

-Filmink magazine later wrote "I’m not quite sure what Taylor did during his war service, but it was having its impact already by the time of this film – Taylor looks puffier, more balder, less enthusiastic.
-He’s still pretty good, just not as good as in Horseman – like the film itself really, which was a commercial disappointment."
+Filmink magazine later wrote, "I’m not quite sure what Taylor did during his war service, but it was having its impact already by the time of this film – Taylor looks puffier, more bald, less enthusiastic.
+He’s still pretty good, just not as good as in Horseman – like the film itself, which was a commercial disappointment."
+The same magazine later argued the movie "is more a series of repetitive scenes and moments rather than a cohesive narrative" with "poorly integrated" comic moments.
+However the critic then called the film: